Title I Parent Involvement

 The federal law defines a Highly Qualified teacher as one who is: fully certified and/or licensed by the state; holds at least a bachelor’s degree from a four-year institution; and demonstrates competence in each core academic subject area the teacher is assigned to teach.
 The PCSB provides support for this teacher through the development of a plan to complete these requirements by the end of the school year.

 Polk County School District must inform parents attending a Title I school of their right to request information about the professional qualifications of both the teachers and the paraprofessionals who teach and work with their children.
-Additional information is found in the Right To Know Letter.
+Additional information is found in the Right to Know Letter 2020-2021 – English / Right to Know Letter 2020-2021 – Spanish

 Federal Program Newsletter